 - Human Kinetics/ASEP offers an online version of CIF/ASEP Coaching Principles and offered at http://www.asep.com/asep_content/org/CIF.cfm for $59.
 The CIF will also accept the “Coaching Orientation” course offered by ASEP.

 - A Certified Instructor in the Human Kinetics/ASEP program can still order CIF/ASEP Coaching Principles packets from the CIF State Office (Call Cici Robinson @ 916-239-4477), but all purchases of CIF/NFHS Fundamentals of Coaching materials or online licenses will be made through the NFHS (www.nfhslearn.com)

-We cannot always fill our coaching positions prior to the season.
+We cannot always fill our coaching positions before the season.
 How do we get coaches certified when someone is hired at the last moment?

 The CIF Bylaw and the Education Code allows for this common situation.
 A school/district may hire a coach that is not certified but only for one sports season.
 The coach must complete the certification before they can coach another season and/or a second sport.
 The State law (SB39) allows for this one sports season exception in the case of an emergency.
 Because there are online options for same day certification, it should be a rare situation when this exception is utilized.

 If I completed and passed the former CIF/ASEP Coaching Education program or AACCA National Safety Certification for cheer coaches, do I have to retake the class?

-Do I have to renew my Concussion and Sudden Cardiac Arrest (SCA) certification?
+Do I have to renew my Concussion, Sudden Cardiac Arrest (SCA) and Heat Acclimatization certification?

-Yes, Concussion and SCA course renewals are directly tied to the renewal date for your First Aid/CPR.
-Whenever you renew your First Aid/CPR, you should retake a sports specific concussion course.
-NFHS offers a FREE courses titled, Concussion in Sports and Sudden Cardiac Arrest.
+Yes, Concussion, SCA and Heat Acclimatization course renewals are directly tied to the renewal date for your First Aid/CPR.
+Whenever you renew your First Aid/CPR, you should retake the concussion, SCA and Heat Illness Prevention courses.
+NFHS offers FREE courses titled, Concussion in Sports, Sudden Cardiac Arrest and Heat Illness Prevention.